-3.6 The Teaching Agency will decide, as a result of its investigation:

-- that there is no case for the teacher to answer, or - that there is a case to answer and refer the case to a Professional Conduct Panel. - 3.7 The Teaching Agency will inform the teacher in writing of the decision within two weeks. - 3.8 Where a case has been referred to a Professional Conduct Panel the decision letter from the Teaching Agency will: - inform the teacher that the allegation against them has been referred to a Professional Conduct Panel; - specify the details of the allegation; and - provide details of the requirements under paragraph 3.9. - 3.9 The teacher will be given two weeks from the date of the decision letter to provide the Teaching Agency with a written response identifying whether they admit the alleged facts and, if so, whether they accept that it amounts to unacceptable professional conduct, conduct that may bring the profession into disrepute or conviction of a relevant offence, as the case may be. - 3.10 If the teacher admits the matters specified in paragraph 3.9 above, then they may request that the allegation be considered without a hearing; see paragraphs 4.82-4.90. - 3.11 If the teacher does not respond to the decision letter and does not do all of the following: - request that the allegation be considered without a hearing; and - admit the matters specified in paragraph 3.9; and - agree a statement of facts, the case will be considered at a hearing.
+- 3.6 The National College for Teaching & Leadership will decide, as a result of its investigation: - that there is no case for the teacher to answer, or - that there is a case to answer and refer the case to a Professional Conduct Panel. - 3.7 The National College for Teaching & Leadership will inform the teacher and referrer in writing of the decision within two weeks. - 3.8 Where a case has been referred to a Professional Conduct Panel the decision letter from the National College for Teaching & Leadership will: - inform the teacher that the allegation against them has been referred to a Professional Conduct Panel; - specify the details of the allegation; and - provide details of the requirements under paragraph 3.9. - 3.9 The teacher will be given two weeks from the date of the decision letter to provide the National College for Teaching & Leadership with a written response identifying whether they admit the alleged facts and, if so, whether they accept that it amounts to unacceptable professional conduct, conduct that may bring the profession into disrepute or conviction of a relevant offence, as the case may be. - 3.10 If the teacher admits the matters specified in paragraph 3.9 above, then they may request that the allegation be considered without a hearing; see paragraphs 4.82-4.90. - 3.11 If the teacher does not respond to the decision letter and does not do all of the following: - request that the allegation be considered without a hearing; and - admit the matters specified in paragraph 3.9; and - agree a statement of facts, the case will be considered at a hearing.